Letter of Intent Guidelines

 A letter of intent is an initial sketch of your project idea.
 Your audience is program in public scholarship faculty and staff, who are not experts in your specific field.
 You should clearly and briefly explain any technical terms or methods.

-Your approximately 2-page letter of intent should begin to describe your publicly-engaged project idea, partners, and goals so that staff can assess how well the proposal aligns with the Public Scholarship Grants criteria and provide you with feedback to strengthen it.
+Your letter of intent (no more than two-pages) should begin to describe your publicly-engaged project idea, partners, and goals so that staff can assess how well the proposal aligns with the Public Scholarship Grants criteria and provide you with feedback to strengthen it.
 You don’t need to have all the details fully articulated for an initial letter, but it should include:

 Description of Your Project Idea